-- Student is enrolled in a program longer than two academic years (i.e. a bachelor's degree program) and does not have a cumulative GPA of at least 2.0 at the end of the second year. - Student failed to meet either or both the Qualitative and Quantitative standards at the time of the annual review. - Student has attempted 150% of the credits required for the degree or certificate program.
+- Student is enrolled in a program longer than two academic years (i.e. a bachelor's degree program) and does not have a cumulative GPA of at least 2.0 at the end of the second year. - Student failed to meet either or both the Qualitative and Quantitative standards at the time of the annual review, or at the end of the Warning period. - Student has attempted 150% of the credits required for the degree or certificate program, or it is mathematically impossible for the student to complete the program within this time frame.